GloryFight3r/flight_price_predictor/README.md

 # Flight price predictor

-After covid's outbreak in last few years we have seen a significant change in how flight price calculations change in time.
-Some sources even claim that some of the leading search engines have reduced the number of "predictive ingisghts" they used to provide to the users [source](https://www.wired.com/story/airfare-prediction-tools/).
+After covid's outbreak in last few years we have seen a significant change in how flight prices change in time before the day of departure.
+Some sources even claim that some of the leading search engines have reduced the number of "predictive insights" they used to provide to the users [source](https://www.wired.com/story/airfare-prediction-tools/) due to newly added hard to predict factors.

 This project's goal is to create a model that gives a close prediction for a set amount of days in the future by first gathering flight prices data by scraping Google Flight's website.

 ## Overview of the project